johanbook/novo_int/README.md

 - Play around with the project and understand how it works
 - Note down improvements that can be made to the project

-> Note that you are not required to make any changes to the project or submit any code.
-You are only required to understand the project and note down improvements that can be made to the project.

 ### Scaling the project